 - Arm Maker

-There were about 41,600 jobs for Upholsterer in 2016 (in the United States).
+In the United States, there were 41,600 jobs for Upholsterer in 2016.
 There is little to no growth in job opportunities for Upholsterer.
 There will be an estimated 4,200 positions for Upholsterer per year.

 The states with the most job growth for Upholsterer are Utah, Idaho, and Nevada.
 Watch out if you plan on working in Vermont, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.